TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     pip install -e ".[test]" # (2)
     ```

-    1. :man_raising_hand: Replace `torchmeter-dev` with your virtual environment name.
+    1. 🙋‍♂️ Replace `torchmeter-dev` with your virtual environment name.
-    2.    :man_raising_hand: The `-e` flag is required to enable coverage tracking in testing.
+    2.    🙋‍♂️ The `-e` flag is required to enable coverage tracking in testing.
 Omitting it may cause coverage calculation errors.

 ??? warning "For Windows Users with NVIDIA GPUs"